NoUrPC

 User research

-• What kind of emotions do you feel when interacting with police?
+What kind of emotions do you feel when interacting with police?

-• Do you feel comfortable reaching out to them when you need assistance?
+Do you feel comfortable reaching out to them when you need assistance?

-• Have you ever been stopped and searched?
+Have you ever been stopped and searched?

 Key insights

-Between April 2021 and March 2022, there were 27.2 stop and searches for every 1,000 black people, compared with 5.6 for every 1,000 white people in England and Wales.
+stop and searches per 1,000 Black people — compared with 5.6 per 1,000 white people in England and Wales.

 How might we?

-How might we promote transparency and facilitate more positive interactions between young people and the police to build mutual trust and understanding?
+How might we promote transparency and facilitate more positive interactions between young people and the police, to build mutual trust and understanding?

 Ideation

-User storyboarding
+storyboarding

 Design

-The final MVP product.
+The final MVP.

 Next steps

+The concepts were taken forward for iteration and further development, with police planning to incorporate elements from each team's designs.
 Check out these videos to see how both days went:

-Day 1 (September 2022)
+Day 1

-Day 2 (February 2024)
+Day 2

 Onsee: An end-to-end design process for a safety and navigation focused cycling app.